slatedocs/slate/source/includes/_models.md

 # Definitions

-The following are the JSON data models referenced through the api documentation.
+The following are the JSON data models referenced through the API documentation.

 ## Learning Asset Model